 You will need to pay careful attention to placement, but most owners find their active subwoofer to be the right addition to their home theater.
 While the initial price may appear steeper than that of a passive speaker, it is important to remember that you won't need additional power from your receiver or amplifier.

 That being said, if you already have a receiver with a built-in amplifier, a passive subwoofer can capitalize on this feature and, therefore, reduce your expenses.
-Passive subwoofers are favored by designers as they are ideal for flush wall mounts and allow for multiple units to be linked together.
+Passive subwoofers are favored by designers as they are ideal for flush wall mounts and allow for multiple units to be linked together (more on using wall mounts properly in our guide).
 As long as your amplifier will support this configuration and provides enough power, a passive subwoofer is a viable option for larger spaces and custom designs.

 At the end of the day, understanding why a subwoofer is an integral part of a home theater sound system is important.